 Every year we see a plethora of creativity from people all around us during Halloween.
 Here are a couple examples where good old fashion arts and crafts meets 3D printing this season.
+A 3D printed glow-in-the-dark spider is giving this hand carved pumpkin arachnophobia.
 Ysabel Ilagan used these 3D printed dinosaur teeth for the necklace of her Princess Mononoke costume.
-You can also see the 3D printed spear head and the 3D printed spirits of the forest in the photo.
-A 3D printed glow-in-the-dark spider is giving this hand carved … Read more
+You can also see the 3D printed spear head and the 3D printed spirits of the forest in … Read more

 Everyone who attended the Jewelry Pop-up on Aug.
 30th had a great time!
 Although none of the attendees had any previous jewelry making experience, they went home with earrings of their own design and colorful 3D printed bracelets.
 Come to the Makers Lab!
 You too can create jewelry for yourself and your friends.

 Kirby Leo, summer volunteer in Dr. Noelle L’Etoile’s research lab in the Dept. of Cell & Tissue Biology, 3D printed a Thermotaxis Platform she had designed using Blender.
 “This platform will be used for a temperature adaptation assay.
 We will observe how C. Elegans change their temperature preference when exposed to extracellular vesicles” – Kirby

 To all you Makers out there.
 We had our final planning meeting before we open the UCSF Library Makers Lab at 2 PM on April 4, 2016.
 We are nervous about all we do not know, and excited about all we will learn with you as we work with you in the “lab”.
 So bring your creativity and sense of exploration and play and we will see you there!
 This blog page will be a place where … Read more